joaoportugues/ruby-cucumber-mobile/README.md

 # Appium Server Side Ruby Samples

-This folder includes sample Appium tests using Ruby for Android and iOS, which can be run in [Bitbar Cloud](https://cloud.bitbar.com/).
+This folder includes sample Appium tests using Ruby for Android and iOS, which can be run

 ## Server Side Test Execution

-Create a zip file containing the project, which will be uploaded to [Bitbar Cloud](https://cloud.bitbar.com/).
+Create a zip file containing the project, which will be uploaded

 * On OSX/Linux machines you can just run the following command at the project's root directory: